praveenpuglia/praveenpuglia.github.io/src/posts/secret-page-dev-info-vite-react.md

 ---
 layout: post
-title: A secret, deployment version page for developers
+title: Don't struggle figuring out the deployed version and commit hash
+description: You should never have to ask your team what version is on prod with a dedicated dev info page.
-tags: [typescript, react, vite, git]
+tags: [tools, vite, git]
 date: 2023-01-06
 socialImage: "/assets/images/2023/app-version-git-hash.avif"
 ---